lucasjellema/gitpod-oracle-database-23ai-free-/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/lucasjellema/gitpod-oracle-database-23ai-free-)

-Oracle Database Free 23ai is running in a container called *oracle-database-free*.
+After approximately 5-8 minutes Oracle Database Free 23ai is running in a container called *oracle-database-free*. (the download followed by starting up the database takes a while)

 You can access the database at port 1521 on localhost - using user SYS (as SYSDBA) and password TheSuperSecret1509! or user developer with password devPassword!

 You can connect to the Oracle Database server by running a SQL*Plus command from within the container - using

 ```
-podman exec -it oracle-database-free sqlplus sys/TheSuperSecret1509!@FREE as sysdba
+docker exec -it oracle-database-free sqlplus sys/"TheSuperSecret1509!" as sysdba
 ```

 or connect as the admin of Pluggable Database FREEPDB1:

 ```
-podman exec -it oracle-database-free sqlplus pdbadmin/TheSuperSecret1509!@@FREEPDB1
+docker exec -it oracle-database-free sqlplus pdbadmin/"TheSuperSecret1509!"@FREEPDB1
 ```